I'm a Celebrity...Get Me Out of Here! (British TV series): Format

-In return for their appearance on I'm a Celebrity...Get Me Out of Here!, the celebrities are asked to nominate a charity to which the producers, ITV Studios, make donations.
-The celebrities themselves are also paid a fee to compensate them for possible loss of earnings while they are in the jungle.
-The money is raised by allowing viewers to vote by phone for the celebrity they would like to complete a "Bushtucker Trial" – a physical task usually involving snakes, spiders or other creepy-crawlies found in the jungle – and, later in each series, to vote for the celebrity they would like to see win the show.
+In return for their appearance on I'm a Celebrity...Get Me Out of Here!, in early series of the show, the celebrities are asked to nominate a charity to which the producers, ITV Studios, make donations.
+The money is raised by allowing viewers to vote by phone or text for the celebrity they would like to complete a "Bushtucker Trial" – a physical task usually involving snakes, spiders or other creepy-crawlies found in the jungle – and, later in each series, to vote for the celebrity they would like to see win the show.
 The final remaining celebrity is declared the winner of the show, and is branded the "King" or "Queen" of the Jungle/Castle.
+The show's title refers to a phrase celebrities can use to quit jungle trials or even leave the show altogether.

+Ahead of the 2025 series, premium-rate phone and text voting was discontinued in favour of continued app and online voting.
+A portion of the profits made from each phone or text vote was donated by ITV to a nominated charity or campaign; over the years, this has included Malaria No More UK, Make-A-Wish Foundation UK and more recently ITV's Britain Get Talking.

+The celebrities themselves are also paid a fee to compensate them for possible loss of earnings while they are in the jungle; the amount significantly varies based on the celebrities fame and profile at the time.
+They must stay in the camp for a minimum of 72 hours to receive their full fee, which may be reduced if they leave earlier than this, although this has not been publicly confirmed by ITV.
+Since the fourth series, usually two (or occasionally three) late arrivals are introduced to the show a few days after the initial group has settled in camp.
+For a few days, in the majority of series, the campmates are split into two competing teams and live in separate camps.